cakephp/docs/en/getting-started/cakephp-conventions.rst

 Model and Database Conventions
 ==============================

-Model class names are singular and CamelCased.
-Person, BigPerson, and ReallyBigPerson are all examples of conventional model names.
+Table class names are plural and CamelCased.
+People, BigPeople, and ReallyBigPeople are all examples of conventional model names.

 Table names corresponding to CakePHP models are plural and underscored.
 The underlying tables for the above mentioned models